 I contribute to Levels 4, 5 & 6 of the BSc Psychology and Criminology Course, Level 6 Forensic Psychology on the BSc Psychology course and MSc Social and Applied Psychology teaching topics such as detecting deception, eyewitness memory, Psychology of torture, and Psychology of radicalization.
-I supervise 3 PhD students, who are completing programmes of PhD research in the following areas:
+I currently supervise 3 PhD students, who are completing programmes of PhD research in the following areas:

-I am currently supervising 7 BSc and 5 MSc dissertation research students in various topics related to Forensic Psychology.
+I am currently supervising 7 BSc and 5 MSc dissertation research students in various topics related to Forensic and Applied Psychology.

 I am a Higher Education Academy National Teaching Fellow - Awarded in 2012